-You have been wanting your mission's work put out there on a website.
+You have been wanting to build your own website for your ministry.
 Why?
 Because you hope that people who have money will come forward to sponsor your work, right?

 So what are your options?
 What can I recommend to you for building your own website for your ministry?